MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - What is the initial behavior for "Script Assignee(s)" for grabbing?
 Can you ever reset it back?
 - Does simulation=false disable a collision (e.g. can something still hit it or go through a trigger)?
 The answer should be yes!
 - When Attachable By is set to owner, can I programatically attach the entity to anyone in the world?
 Can I attach to one player, detach, then attach to another player?
+* when calling allowPlayerJoin(false), can players join by invite or is the instance actually LOCKED vs Closed?